OUR COMMITMENTS

 Number of employees of the underrepresented gender among the top 10 earners.

-Today, SOLO Group is proud of this result, but also and above all of the diversity within its teams.
+Today, Solo Paris is proud of this result, but also and above all of the diversity within its teams.
 We will continue to promote equal opportunities within our teams, as we have always done.

 Video previews